 Conditions & Services

-To obtain a copy of your medical records from UF Health Movement Disorders and Neurorestoration, please contact 352-294-5400.
+To obtain a copy of your medical records from UF Health Center for Movement Disorders and Neurorestoration, please contact 352-294-5400.

 Pay your bill